nhauber99/astro/README.md

 ML based astrophotography processing tools.
 For now a placeholder and container for beta releases.
 Code (including training) will follow.

+## Optimization Target
+Only pixelwise losses like MSE or L1 are used throughout the pipeline, along with minor modifications like applying it on multiple scales.
+No GANs or perceptual losses are or will ever be used.
+The network also does not attempt to estimate a maximum a posteriori instead of the conditional mean / median.

 ## Known Issues
 - In some patches there may be many false positives for dim stars (especially around star clusters)
   - *Planned fix: rework the entire star and PSF pipeline*